thothom/thothom.com/docs/overview/first-steps.md

 ## Plugins

-As mentioned in the introduction, Techmmunity Symbiosis works with plugins.
+As mentioned in the introduction, _Symb_ works with plugins.
 You can find a complete list of official and recommended plugins [right here](../overview/plugins), or a list of all plugins [right here](https://www.npmjs.com/search?q=keywords:techmmunity-symbiosis).

 ## Usage